 This ripple pattern adds a lacey look to the classic ripple.
 This is really more of a stitch pattern; however, there are several finished project photos with details to help you with ideas.
 This pattern can be used with just about any size yarn and the coordinating hook.
 I do not recommend novelty yarns, as the textures of the yarn can make the stitches difficult or just take away from the look of the stitch pattern.

-There is a video tutorial at the end of this pattern, and also a link to where you can print out the text only pattern if you want it next to you while you look at the photos or watch the video.
+There is a video tutorial at the end of this pattern.
 There is also a chart at the very end of this post.

 Whatever size you want to make!